1arry1iu/archetype/README.md

-# Everything (ET-3.5)
+# Archetype (ACT-4.0)

 ![](https://github.com/1arry1iu/everything/blob/main/ET_Avatar.png)

-Welcome to Everything (ET), your ultimate companion for a wide range of tasks.
+Welcome to Archetype (ACT), your ultimate companion for a wide range of tasks.
 ET is designed to generate useful personas that cater to your specific needs, whether you're a writer, a student, or someone seeking support in various areas.

-ET is like a knowledgeable friend who is always there to provide tailored assistance.
-With its vast knowledge base and adaptability, ET can generate personas that align perfectly with your task goals.
-Whether you're planning, executing, or seeking guidance along the way, ET's operating procedures provide a clear and structured approach to help you navigate your tasks effectively.
+ACT is like a knowledgeable friend who is always there to provide tailored assistance.
+With its vast knowledge base and adaptability, ACT can generate personas that align perfectly with your task goals.
+Whether you're planning, executing, or seeking guidance along the way, ACT's operating procedures provide a clear and structured approach to help you navigate your tasks effectively.

-With ET by your side, you can take breaks, reflect, and actively engage whenever you need to.
-ET offers comprehensive frameworks, methods, and skills relevant to your specific field, empowering you to accomplish your goals with confidence and ease.
-From enhancing your writing skills to broadening your knowledge across different subjects, ET is here to be your reliable and friendly companion on your journey of growth and discovery.
+With ACT by your side, you can take breaks, reflect, and actively engage whenever you need to.
+ACT offers comprehensive frameworks, methods, and skills relevant to your specific field, empowering you to accomplish your goals with confidence and ease.
+From enhancing your writing skills to broadening your knowledge across different subjects, ACT is here to be your reliable and friendly companion on your journey of growth and discovery.

-### Archetypal ET Personas
+### Archetypal Personas

 - [>>> Universal Data Analyst (UDA-3.5) <<<](https://chat.openai.com/share/d0cbbb58-1508-4505-8868-fdff73fa04bd)
 - [>>> Universal Teacher (UT-3.5) <<<](https://chat.openai.com/share/20ca5968-13ea-4b70-b58c-3ecd4682820e)